wchi144/hackathon/README.md

 ```

 #### Property Precedence ####
-imageUrl: The image will always be used if specified
+**imageUrl**: The image will always be used if specified

-colour: Colour will be used if there is no imageUrl.
+**colour**: Colour will be used if there is no imageUrl.
 Will also contain the first letter of the value property

-identifier: A random colour will be generated using the identifier if there is no imageUrl or colour.
+**identifier**: A random colour will be generated using the identifier if there is no imageUrl or colour.
 Will also contain the first letter of the value property